 For any Device listed in this service request the S1SP shall not action the instruction in relation to that Device if an Activate Firmware Service Request for that Device is currently being processed.
 The DCC shall send an alert notifying the sender of the Service Request that the instruction has been discarded for the Device in question.

 Not Used.

+Where any Device listed in this Service Request is of a Device Model identified in Annex D, the S1SP shall send an Alert indicating failure.

+Where any Device listed in this Service Request is of a Device Model identified in Annex E, the resulting behaviours will be uncertain.

 Read Firmware Version (SRV 11.2)

 Not Used.

+Where any Device listed in this Service Request is of a Device Model identified in Annex D, the S1SP shall send an Alert indicating failure.

+Where the target Device is of a Device Model identified in Annex F, the FirmwareVersion (with its MMC meaning) returned in the SMETS1 Response may not match the firmware_version held in the Central Products List.

 Activate Firmware (SRV 11.3)